zkcrossteam/zkc-sdk/README.md

 # zkc-sdk

-The zkc-sdk is a free and open-source toolkit for building zkWasm-based modular rollups.
+The zkc-sdk is a free and open-source toolkit for building zkWasm-based web application with modular rollup.

 It consists of the following components: